AngleSharp/AngleSharp/doc/Migration.md

 The `ICssStyleDeclaration` does not contain all known declarations as properties.
 Instead, extension methods are used to dynamically attach these getters and setters, e.g., `GetDisplay()` and `SetDisplay(value)`  instead of `Display { get; set; }`.

 In previous versions the `IWindow` also contained CSS methods for style computation.
 These are now also available in the new CSS library as extension methods.
 The `WindowExtensions` are contained in the namespace `AngleSharp.Dom`.

+### Scripting

+:warn: Currently, `AngleSharp.Scripting.Js` is incompatible with AngleSharp v0.10.

+We plan to deprecate this package and release `AngleSharp.Js` instead.
+In the mean time there is no replacement.

+> Recommendation: Stay at AngleSharp pre-v0.10 for the moment and wait until AngleSharp.Js is released.
+Sorry for inconvenience!

 ### Namespaces